 Saint Paul RiverCentre, June 9-10, 2022

-Day one is a workshop day jam-packed with learning opportunities with actionable lessons from a variety of topics like growing your brand, managing an agency, DEIB initiatives, PR, Local SEO, and Link Auditing.
+Day 1 is a workshop day, jam-packed with learning opportunities with actionable lessons from a variety of topics like growing your brand, managing an agency, DEIB initiatives, PR, local SEO, and link auditing.

-Day two is filled with sessions focused on SEO, PPC, analytics, email, content, social media and much more!
+Day 2 is filled with sessions focused on SEO, PPC, analytics, email marketing, content, social media, and much more!
 Check out the list of session topics and speakers below.

 *Schedule subject to change